meghnadsaha/java-oops/README.md

    The `super.displaySpeed()` statement is used to call the `displaySpeed()` method of the superclass `Vehicle`.
 This allows the `Car` subclass to first display the maximum speed inherited from `Vehicle` and then add additional information specific to a car.

 **Types of Inheritance in Java:**

 <img src="https://prepinstadotcom.s3.ap-south-1.amazonaws.com/wp-content/uploads/2020/11/java-inheritance.webp"/>

+### 1.Single Inheritance

-1. **Single Inheritance**: When a class inherits from only one superclass.
+ When a class inherits from only one superclass.
    In single inheritance, a subclass inherits from only one superclass.
 Here's an example with a UML diagram and corresponding Java code: